AXX3D/WD-Features/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-- This is a student's attempt at creating two feature pages
-- This is to demonstrate the student's understanding of the course material
-- The designs were based off asymmetrical horror games
-- HTML and CSS were used
+- A Project Showcase
+- The culmination of everything I have learnt this semester for web design

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website
-- Pages are Linked
+- Animated Parts
+- Working Links

 ### Technology
 <!-- TODO: List of Technology Used -->